 Our next stop was Tequila Museo Mayahuel.
 I know.
 You are starting to wonder if this is a drinking tour!?
 But trust me, despite the fact Mayahuel is a tequila museum, the food here is killer.

 We were greeted by a tequila sommelier (yes, they exist!) who brought us a drink called “Si Sabe México” with watermelon and other tasty ingredients.
-We drank this along with a sampling of some of the restaurants most popular options.
-And it was at this point I began to wonder of my dinner plans for the evening were going to be spoiled….
+We drank this along with a sampling of some of the restaurant’s most popular options.
+And it was at this point I began to wonder if my dinner plans for the evening were going to be spoiled…

 Our last stop (and the one that sealed the deal for my inevitable dinner cancellation) was at Ambrosia Cafe where we had a delectable tiramisu.
 We discussed our journey and shared our favorite dishes while the afternoon wound down.